-Plaintiff, the United States of America, acting upon notification and authorization to the Attorney General by the Federal Trade Commission ("Commission" or "FTC"), filed its Complaint for Civil Penalties, Permanent Injunction, and Other Equitable Relief ("Complaint"), for a permanent injunction, civil penalties, and other relief in this matter, pursuant to Sections 5(a), 5(m)(1)(A), 13(b), 16(a)(1), and 19 of the Federal Trade Commission Act ("FTC Act"), 15 U.S.C. §§ 53(b), 56(a)(1), 57b, the Children's Online Privacy Protection Act, 15 U.S.C. §§ 6502(c), 6505(d), and the Commission's Children's Online Privacy Protection Rule ("COPPA Rule"), 16 C.F.R.
+Plaintiff, the United States of America, acting upon notification and on behalf of the Federal Trade Commission ("Commission"), filed its Complaint for Civil Penalties, Permanent Injunction, and Other Equitable Relief, ("Complaint"), pursuant to Sections 13(b), and 16(a)(1) of the Federal Trade Commission Act ("FTC Act"), 15 U.S.C. §§ 53(b), and 56(a)(1), the Children's Online Privacy Protection Act, 15 U.S.C. §§ 6502(c) and 6505(d), and the Commission's Children's Online Privacy Protection Rule ("COPPA Rule"), 16 C.F.R.
 Part 312.
 Defendants have waived service of the summons and the Complaint.
 Plaintiff and Defendants stipulate to the entry of this Stipulated Order for Permanent Injunction and Civil Penalty Judgment ("Order") to resolve all matters in dispute in this action between them.